This post is on EPF i-Saraan aka KWSP i-Saraan (previously known as the 1Malaysia Retirement Savings Scheme (SP1M)).

 Further explanation is as below.

-There is a maximum payment limit of RM60,000 yearly for voluntary contribution schemes.
-This takes effect from January 2013.
+Currently, there is a maximum payment limit of RM60,000 yearly for voluntary contribution schemes.

 2. No minimum contribution is required

-As for the minimum contribution amount, there is no minimum contribution required except the RM10.00 for contributions made through Mobile app i-Akaun.
+As for the minimum contribution amount, i-Saraan has no minimum contribution required except the RM10.00 for contributions made through Mobile app i-Akaun.

-Read more: How to check your EPF or KWSP number?
+Read more: How to check your EPF number?

 Members aged below 60 years old who made a self-contribution through the i-Saraan scheme shall receive a government contribution of 15% of the amount contributed.
 This government incentive is subjected to a maximum of RM250 a year.